jci-metasys/historian/README.md

 # Historical Data Extractor

+**This sample app has been archived.** It was written against the 10.0 Metasys Server and has not yet been updated to work with newer releases.
+It doesn't work with the latest releases of Metasys.

 The Historical Data Extractor is a series of apps that extract historical data from the *Metasys* system into a data store of your choice and in a format that can be easily read by a BI tool such as Power BI or Tableau.

 There are three apps included in this source code: